GoogleCloudPlatform/esp-v2/DEVELOPER.md

 ## Install Bazelisk as Bazel

 It is recommended to use [Bazelisk](https://github.com/bazelbuild/bazelisk) installed as `bazel` to avoid Bazel compatibility issues.
 Follow the instructions on the linked website to install it.

-If using Intellij, change the blaze plugin to use `bazelisk` instead of `bazel` for any commands:

-1) Search for the `Bazel binary location` item in the Intellij Settings
-2) Change it to the output of `which bazelisk`

 ## Install Envoy dependencies